roachhd/lanyon/_drafts/week1-review.md

 ##### Week 1 Randomness
 This is going to be a little section for my random observations, notes etc from week one.
-First of I found this [funny clip](http://www.youtube.com/watch?v=JUs7iG1mNjI&sns=em) on YouTube.
+First of I found this [funny clip](http://youtu.be/JUs7iG1mNjI) on YouTube.
 It's from the Good Morning America tv show, back when the Internet has just started, enjoy.
 >"What is a internet anyway"?

-I also watched a video that one of our tutors posted a link to about never being able to find a username.
+I also watched a [video](http://youtu.be/o605DTjj7HU) that our tutors posted a link to about never being able to find a username.
 I thought it was hysterical (I'm the new subscriber), so true and very well done.
 So true and very well done. (* if you watch the video you will understand why I typed that twice*).

 Searching through all the social metals I found a really cool site called [If This Then That](http://ifttt.com).
 The name instant caught my attention because of the programming analogy.
 It is simply the most awesome trying I have ever found (not really, but is still very cool).
 **Here's the noob description for fellow geeks: